Guide to moving up to secondary school

 For your child to be considered in a later allocation round, their name must be on the waiting list for the school(s) you are interested in.

-If you live outside Buckinghamshire and your child is on the waiting list for a Buckinghamshire school, we will tell your Local Authority if we can offer a place in a later allocation round.
+If you live outside Buckinghamshire and your child is on the waiting list for a Buckinghamshire school, we will tell you and your Local Authority if we can offer a place in a later allocation round.

 Other Local Authorities will tell us about any offers they can make for Buckinghamshire children.
 These offers will be included in our next scheduled allocation round.